warrench/dysart/README.md

 (conda and virtualenv are currently supported).
 You should then install MongoDB if you want to use the database facilities.
 This can be done on MacOS with homebrew (`$ brew install mongodb`) or from the website.
-Most non-esoteric Linux package managers (including apt and pacman) should also have an up-to-date version of MongoDB.
+Most non-esoteric Linux package managers (including apt and pacman) should also supply an up-to-date version of MongoDB.

-To set up the database and python environment, enter the top-level `dysart` directory and run `$ . config on`, which will also test-start these services.
+To set up the database and python environment, enter the top-level `dysart` directory and run `$ . config`.
+It is imperative that you run this command verbatim in this directory.
+Follow the prompts, and it should set up all the components for you.
+You should now be able to run other dysart commands with `$ dys <command>` from any working directory.
-You can stop them by running `$ . config off`.

-If you want to use Labber facilities, you can link DySART to your Labber installation by running `$ . config labber /path/to/Labber`.
+If you want to use Labber facilities, you can link DySART to your Labber installation by running `$ dys labber /path/to/Labber`.

 Now you should be all set.
 To see what the software can do, try opening `dysart/measurement/dummy_measurement.py` in a Jupyter or Hydrogen notebook!